 Now let me turn my page to the latest scriptwriter in town .
 You might be asking who ?
 But the Ghanaian Spielberg couldn’t help being superb with his dramatization that he had to incur the ire of the “Muslim nation” .
 “Behind the veil” the title of his write up reminds me of a piece whose content I will discuss at a later date .

 Manasseh Azure is a fine writer and a good journalist by all standards but being a good journalist should create an awareness of sensitivity around him .
-He should know Muslims, as well as people, are a passionate and sensitive people and will go at any length to defend their faith .
+He should know Muslims, as well as people of other religious affiliations are passionate and sensitive and will go at any length to defend their faith .
 It doesn’t matter who’s speaking once you touch Islam in a disrespectful way expect a full scale blowback.
 His latest piece might be a work of fiction but I’m yet to come across a work of fiction that deliberately offends the sensibilities of others .

 Works of fiction are meant to spark the imagination and create a hypothetical world a reader will relish to live in or relate to.
 Works of fiction provoke thoughts but do not meander into areas that are sensitive .
 This is what R .
 Mookerjee described as “aggressive fiction” which he defined as a type of fiction that tramples reader sensibilities, offends and upsets willfully and deliberately .
-He didn’t have to go that path.
+Manasseh didn’t have to go that path to make his point .